peteole/moodleAutologin/README.md

 ### Chrome
 Clone this repo, got to extensions, enable developer mode, click "load unpacked".
 ### Firefox
-Download the extension from the releases, go to about:addons, click Extensions, settings, load from file.
+Clone this repo, go to about:addons, click Extensions, settings, load from file, select the fx.xpi file from this repo